thesaintzion/torre-server/README.md

 ### Requirements

-Please you'll need to have NodeJS 14x installed your machine.  [install node from here](https://nodejs.org/en/).
+Please you'll need to have NodeJS 14x installed your machine.  [install node from here](https://nodejs.org/en/)

-### Clone The Repository
+### Cloning the Repository

 Run this code in your terminal or else use a Git client.